Ranking Lab — A Measuring Newsroom

 Caveats and Limitations

 Each axis's 1–10 score is an estimate based on the accounts we gathered, and judgments on relative scale (era-adjusted) and authenticity of demand in particular involve editorial discretion.
-Unit sales and revenue figures are kept to qualitative phrasing like "on the order of," not precise numerical comparisons.
+Unit sales and revenue figures note the unit (shipments/sales/revenue), region, and period explicitly in the sources column; where a primary source could not be reached, the figures are kept to qualitative phrasing.

 Era-adjustment flag: Dragon Quest III, Final Fantasy VII, GTA IV, Black Myth: Wukong, Halo 3, Halo 2, Pokémon Gold and Silver, Animal Crossing: New Horizons, Pokémon Red and Green, and Super Chameleon — 10 entries — carry an "era-adjusted" flag under era_rule.